RubixML/ML/README.md

 ```
 That's it.

-For our 100 sample dataset, this will only take a few milliseconds, but larger datasets and more sophisticated Estimators can take much longer.
+For our 100 sample dataset, this should only take a few microseconds, but larger datasets and more sophisticated Estimators can take much longer.

 Once the Estimator has been fully trained we can feed in some new sample data points to see what the model predicts.
 Suppose that we went out and collected 5 new data points from our friends using the same questions we asked the couples we interviewed for our training set.
 We could make a prediction on whether they look more like the class of married or divorced couples by taking their answers and running them through the trained Estimator's `predict()` method.
 ```php